HEAPLab/NVBitFI-common-mode-failures/README.md

+## Common-Mode Fault Injection Extension

+This repository extends **NVBitFI** with support for **common-mode fault injection across multiple Streaming Multiprocessors (SMs)**.
+All configuration rules for NVBitFI remain the same, view the original documentation below.

+### What This Adds

+The original NVBitFI framework injects faults at a single dynamic instruction instance, which typically affects only one SM.
+This extension enables injection of **the same fault at the same logical execution point on all SMs**, allowing the study of **common-mode hardware failures**.

+In common-mode injection:
+- The **same destination register** is targeted on each SM
+- The **same bit position** is flipped (e.g., for `FLIP_SINGLE_BIT`)
+- Injection occurs at a **single, well-defined program location**

+This makes it possible to model correlated and systematic failures that cannot be captured with single-event fault injection.

+### Supported Fault Models

+We **only** support the augmented injection mode `FLIP_SINGLE_BIT`.
+For this mode, common-mode injection is enabled, the fault pattern is applied **identically across all SMs**, ensuring deterministic behavior for a given configuration.
+While in theory functional, we do not advise to use any of the other fault models within NVBitFI, as we did not evaluate them in coexistance with the multi-sm failure

+### Use Cases

+This extension is intended for:
+- Reliability analysis of GPU kernels under correlated faults
+- Evaluation of algorithmic resilience to systematic hardware errors
+- Fault-tolerance research requiring consistent multi-SM fault models

+### Compatibility and Setup

+The extension is fully compatible with the original NVBitFI interface and workflow.
+In addition to the original `simple_add` test module, we also provide the `nvbit_mm` test module, which makes use of the redundancy framework CUSPIS, which is preconfigured to run in the parameters.

 # NVBitFI: An Architecture-level Fault Injection Tool for GPU Application Resilience Evaluations

 NVBitFI provides an automated framework to perform error injection campaigns for GPU application resilience evaluation.
 NVBitFI builds on top of [**NV**IDIA **Bi**nary **I**nstrumentation **T**ool (NVBit)](https://github.com/NVlabs/NVbit), which is a research prototype of a dynamic binary instrumentation library for NVIDIA GPUs.
 NVBitFI offers functionality that is similar to a prior tool called [SASSIFI](https://github.com/NVlabs/sassifi).